 So… should every call be a video call?

 Video conferencing definitely has its benefits, but the answer is no—not every call needs to be a video call.
-In fact, too many video calls can actually start to feel a little overwhelming.
-And sometimes, a face-to-face meeting might be the best solution, even in the world of hybrid work.
+Too many video calls can actually start to feel a little overwhelming.
+Sometimes, a face-to-face meeting might be the best solution, even in the world of hybrid work.

 To make video calls as beneficial as possible, they should be used strategically.
 When is it actually important to see the faces of everyone else on the call?
 Is sharing documents or presentations crucial to the conversation?
 Can the conversation be just as productive as an email or message?